-A regressive staking plan, as the name suggests, is the opposite and involves reducing your bet size once profit targets have been reached.
-This is a more conservative approach and while protecting profits may sound attractive, the downside is hot streaks are not fully rewarded and relatively small bets on long-awaited winners can damage a punter’s psyche and betting bank.
+A regressive staking plan, as the name suggests, is the opposite.
+It involves reducing your bet size once profit targets have been reached and is a more conservative approach.
+While protecting profits may sound attractive, the downside is real.
+Your betting bank and psyche are damaged by hot streaks that aren’t fully rewarded.
+When coupled with relatively small bets on long-awaited winners this can be completely deflating.

 Put another way, the main problem is that it means you are guaranteed to have your biggest bet on losers and smallest bet on the winners.

 The Kelly Criterion focuses on varying your bet size according to the amount of value you are getting on the bet.
-In a nutshell, your bet size is determined by the true odds of your horse winning and the more ‘overs’ you are getting the more you bet.
+In a nutshell, the more ‘overs’ you think you are getting the more you bet.

 For example, if you have assessed a horse to be a $2 chance you will bet more on it if you can get $3 rather than $2.50.
 This method (or modified versions of it) is very popular amongst serious punters who generally use a Kelly fractional.
 Do a google search and you’ll find many articles detailing this approach.